-There are a number of existing dwelling houses within the Strategic Development Zone and Planning Scheme boundary.
-These homes are located in Development Areas 4 and 6b in the Scheme.
+There are a number of existing dwelling houses within the Planning Scheme area.
+These homes are located in Development Areas in the Scheme.
 The Planning Authority will consider planning applications for extensions or improvements to existing dwellings that are not considered likely to impact negatively on the development potential of adjoining sites or the provision of infrastructure within the Scheme.
 Such applications will be assessed in accordance with the current County Development Plan and will not be subject to the phasing and sequencing of infrastructure set out in the Planning Scheme.